UAE: Pharmacist who cares for cancer patients, children of determination wins Dh1-million Hope Maker award

 Rashid has a clear ambition for his future: to become a renowned Emirati musician and represent the UAE with pride, across the globe

-An Iraqi pharmacist who cares for hundreds of youngsters with cancer and children of determination was crowned the winner of the most prestigious award for philanthropy in Dubai on Sunday - she won the Dh1 million Hope Maker award.
-Though Tala Al Khalil won the main title, three other finalists were awarded Dh1 million each, too, to continue their humanitarian work.
+An Iraqi pharmacist who cares for hundreds of youngsters with cancer and children of determination was crowned the winner of the most prestigious award for philanthropy in Dubai Sunday.
+Though Tala Al Khalil won the main Dh1-million Hope Maker title, three other finalists were awarded Dh1 million each, too, to continue their humanitarian work.

 Tala received the highest number of votes during a glittering ceremony held at Coca Cola Arena in front of a crowd of over 12,000 people.